isocpp/CppCoreGuidelines/CppCoreGuidelines.md

             string copy = s;      // copy the string
         } // destroy copy and then n

-    Here, copying `s` could throw, and if that throws and if `n`'s destructor then also throws, the program will exit via `std::terminate` because two exceptions can't be propagated simultaneously.
+    Here, copying `s` could throw, and if that throws and if `n`’s destructor then also throws, the program will exit via `std::terminate` because two exceptions can’t be propagated simultaneously.

-2. Classes with `Nefarious` members or bases are also hard to use safely, because their destructors must invoke `Nefarious`' destructor, and are similarly poisoned by its poor behavior:
+2. Classes with `Nefarious` members or bases are also hard to use safely, because their destructors must invoke `Nefarious`’ destructor, and are similarly poisoned by its poor behavior:

         class Innocent_bystander {